 To add to its first-rate achievements in other areas, we gave this facility a grade of A for our short-term care rating.
 In the area of short-term care, we endeavor to qualify indicators of a nursing home's rehabilitation services.
 We assess a facility's skilled nursing services, including those performed by registered nurses and physical and occupational therapists.
 Unfortunately, it does not appear that this nursing home provided registered nurse or physical therapist staffing data.
 Finally, we assessed the number of patients who who were able to eventually return home from this nursing home.
 We found that 6.5 percent of this facility's residents were able to return home.

 Does this page answer your questions about Florida Presbyterian Homes?

-Another one of this facility's impressive category grades came in the area of nursing care.
-We awarded them one of our better scores in that area, with a grade of B+.
-Nursing scores are largely based on a nursing home's nurse staffing.
-This nursing home provides 0.5 hours of nursing care per resident per day.
+Adding to its strong resume, this facility also received an excellent nursing score, with a grade of A. Nursing scores are largely based on a nursing home's nurse staffing.
+This nursing home provides 0.4 hours of nursing care per resident per day.
 Finally, we also looked at several nursing quality measures and this nursing home excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the state in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can frequently be avoided by offering better nursing care, such as employing a protocol of moving a resident more often.

 Long-term Care Quality